Brevard Public Schools

 Brevard Public Schools is a school district serving Brevard County, Florida, and based in Viera, Florida.

 In 2015, the district had about 74,000 students.
 24% attend a school other than the one to which they are assigned.
 In 2009, the school board was Brevard's largest local government employer with 9,500 workers of whom 5,000 are teachers.
-The superintendent of schools is Mark W. Mullins, Ed.D.
+The superintendent of schools is Dr. Mark Rendell.

 School Board

 Board members run as non-partisan.